 Is the study of food, its nutrients and how diet affects health and well-being.
 A Naturopath views food, diet and nutritional supplements from a therapeutic potential and may prescribe dietary advice and/or prescribe specific nutritional supplements to assist in treating a broad range of health conditions and for the prevention of certain diseases.

 The study of nutritional medicine involves an understanding of key biochemical pathways of the body and how specific nutritients are utilised in supporting these biochemical pathways.
+For example, vitamin B6 (amongst other nutrients) is required to convert the amino acid tryptophan to serotonin (the feel good neurotransmitter) to melatonin (helps you to get a good night's sleep).
 An understanding of deficiencies, excesses and toxic elements affecting these biochemical pathways is very important in effectively utilising nutrients in the treatment of health conditions.

 Diet and Lifestyle

 What we eat is not limited to just the nutritional value of the food.
 The way we grow, transport, store, prepare and eat our food can have an impact on our health.
 Many foods, especially fruits and vegetables, contain thousands of phytochemicals (natural plant-based constituents).
 These phytochemicals can have a profound impact on our health and well-being.
+Research in the new field of nutrigenomics has demonstrated how these plant constituents interact with our DNA by switching certain genes on or off, and the impact this has on our overall health and well-being.
 The way the food has been processed can impact on the quality or levels of these phytochemicals.
 Not only is it important what we put in our mouths, it is equally important what we don't put in our mouths.

 Our lifestyle can have a significant impact on our current and future health states.
 A sedentary lifestyle devoid of any significant movement can be detrimental to overall health.
 As is widely acknowledged now, smoking significantly contributes to various illnesses such as emphysema, cancer and cardiovascular disease.
 What we do, and also what we don't do, in our lives can have a significant impact on our overall health and well-being.